Architectural-Mechanical Drafting is one of several courses available this summer

 “I’d rather it be full than boring,” Boettcher said of her strenuous schedule.
 “I’m getting a whole lot of different experiences this summer, and I’m very grateful.”

-The drafting courses represent a special interest for Boettcher — her uncle is a structural drafter who works with her father.
+The drafting courses represent a special interest for Boettcher — her uncle works in structural drafting with her father.

 “It kind of connected a whole bunch of different things that I wanted to do,” she said.
 “It was something that I was super interested in.”